tomzorz/archetype/README.md

 ### Scripts

+The scripts in this repository are .sh files.
+They run on unix systems by default and also on Windows systems with the help of WSL.

 #### get_global_gitignore

 Shows the global git ignore file.
 Best to clear it out and rely only on the repository specific ignore files to avoid issues.